matrix-org/matrix-spec-proposals/proposals/2716-batch-send-historical-messages.md

 /_matrix/client/unstable/org.matrix.msc2716/rooms/<roomID>/batch_send?prev_event_id=<eventID>&batch_id=<batchID>`,
 which can insert a batch of events historically back in time next to the given `?prev_event_id` (required).
-This endpoint can only be used by application services. `?batch_id` is optional and only necessary to connect the current batch to the previous.
+This endpoint can only be used by application services. `?batch_id` is not required for the first batch send and is only necessary to connect the current batch to the previous.

 This endpoint handles the complexity of creating "insertion" and "batch" events.
 All the application service has to do is use `?batch_id` which comes from